Can't miss “Flip This House”? Waiting for “Masters of Flip”?

 An investor purchases a rental house for $100,000.
 Applying the rule, he should get at least $1,000 per month in income.
 A simple mathematical computation would give this figure ($100,000 x 1% = $1,000).
-You should only purchase a property that can bring you at least 1% income of the cost of the property.
+You should only purchase a property that can bring you at least a 1% income on the cost of the property.
 You can always use an advanced rental property ROI calculator to know your property return.

 The only exception is if the property is in an area that is rapidly changing and improving.
 In such case, property values and rent would tend to appreciate remarkably in a short period.